ElliotReed/learning-lab-notes/_notes/asp.net.md

 ### Version 9 sdk

+Use **ASP.NET Core Web API** template.

-Install Scalar package for in browser api tools (Swagger is deprecated, OpenApi  is used, Scalar maps to it).
+Install **Scalar** package for in browser api tools (Swagger is deprecated, OpenApi  is used, Scalar maps to it).

-https://localhost:7287/scalar/v1 will show the Scalar view (substitute the correct port)
+https://localhost:7287/scalar/v1 will show the Scalar view (substitute the correct port).